Jackson-Desync/desync_docs/docs/pages/quickstart.md

 ## 2. Crawling an Entire Domain

 **What It Does:**
 Recursively crawls a website.
 The starting page is "depth 0".
-Any link on that page (pointing to the same domain) is considered "depth 1", and links on depth 1 pages become "depth 2", and so on.
+Any link on that page (that has the same domain) is considered "depth 1", and links on depth 1 pages become "depth 2", and so on.
 This process continues until the maximum depth is reached or no new unique pages are found.

 ```python
 from desync_search import DesyncClient